pan1kt/GamingTweaks/README.md

  - [Useful links](#useful-links)

 ## Custom ISOs
-This is such a important move, **TL;DR** this will make `50%` of work done.
-This is also hard to do professionally, so choose your ISO wisely.
-Removing/stripping too much cause more issues and incompatibility and doesnt help with performance or speed.
+This is such a important move, will make `50%` of work done.
+Choose your ISO wisely.
+Removing/stripping too much cause more issues and incompatibility and doesnt help with performance or speed, i blindly trust those two ISO community creators because they have much experience.

 [Windows 7 by Evolve 4.0.iso](https://drive.google.com/file/d/1ufV_hS9_KhgBsK78K2p9Vwc-zedVi53Z/view?usp=sharing) <br/>
 [*Learn more about them in Evolve discord*](https://discordapp.com/invite/bkXwSNJ)<br/>